-DBSA made significant efforts to streamline its operations and contain its costs, achieving a cost-to-income ratio of around 27% in September 2020, down from 51% as of the end of March 2013.
+DBSA made significant efforts to streamline its operations and contain its costs, achieving a cost-to-income ratio of around 20% in September 2021, down from 49% as of the end of March 2013.
 This improvement was achieved despite DBSA's strategy to hire employees with key skills to support business growth.
-Nonetheless, we expect DBSA's earnings-generating capacity to remain under pressure, primarily because of our expectations of elevated provisioning requirements amid the difficult operating conditions.
+Nonetheless, we expect DBSA's earnings-generating capacity to remain under pressure, primarily because of our expectations of elevated provisioning requirements in view of the difficult operating conditions.
 Lower new loan disbursements - as management focuses on maintaining adequate liquidity that will allow it to meet its own liabilities - will also undermine revenue growth potential, while currency movements and revaluations of financial instruments will add to earnings volatility.